-- The roles of parenting, marital relationships, and heredity on child development. - The effects of the adoption process on children, birth parents, and adoptive parents. - The unique ways in which mothers versus fathers can affect how their child develops. - How children's early qualities, like their sleep patterns and fussiness, relate to their behavior later in development. - adjustment. - and exercise habits. - Factors involved in the successful transition to school.
+- The roles of parenting, marital relationships, and heredity on child development. - The effects of the adoption process on children, birth parents, and adoptive parents. - The unique ways in which mothers versus fathers can affect how their child develops. - How children's early qualities, like their sleep patterns and fussiness, relate to their behavior later in development. - The effects of pregnancy-related events and experiences on both birth parent adjustment and adopted child adjustment. - The ways in which adoptive and birth parent dietary and exercise habits might influence children's dietary and exercise habits. - Factors involved in the successful transition to school.